jkary/osac/installer/prerequisites/README.md

 - Red Hat Advanced Cluster Management
 - Red Hat Ansible Automation Platform
 - Cert Manager
-- Red Hat Openshift Virtualization with the desired storageclass
+- Red Hat OpenShift Virtualization with the desired storageclass

 The manifests provided in this directory are meant as examples only and can serve to be useful for developers and admins.